Laurie Cunningham: West Bromwich Albion

-Whilst a West Bromwich Albion player he played in a benefit match for Len Cantello, that saw a team of white players play against a team of black players.
+Whilst a West Bromwich Albion player, he played in a benefit match for Len Cantello, that saw a team of white players play against a team of black players.

-He subsequently earned a full England cap, making his debut against Wales in a Home International in 1979.
-He was to win a total of six caps for England.
+Real Madrid

-In the summer of 1979, he made a historic move as the first British player to transfer to Real Madrid, who paid West Bromwich Albion a fee of £950,000.
-He scored twice on his debut and helped Real win the league and cup double.
-Despite this club success, Cunningham was overlooked by England manager Ron Greenwood for a place in the England squad for Euro 1980.
+In the summer of 1979, he made a historic move as the first English player to transfer to Real Madrid, who paid West Bromwich Albion a fee of £950,000.
+He scored twice on his debut and helped Madrid win the league and cup double.

-Cunningham began the 1980–81 season with Real Madrid well, and was again called up for England for the 1982 World Cup Qualifier against Norway, only to be an unused sub as England won 4–0.
-In the next qualifier against Romania, he came off the bench but was unable to help England avoid a 2–1 defeat.
-This was to be his last England cap.
-Back with Real Madrid, his scored goals in the early rounds of the European Cup, but then he succumbed to injury, and required an operation on a broken toe.

-Cunningham recovered just in time for the 1981 European Cup Final against Liverpool in Paris, as Real Madrid lost 1–0.
-During pre season training for the 1981–82 season, a thigh injury kept Cunningham out of the majority of the season (only three goalless appearances in the league), his only real noteworthy contribution was in the UEFA Cup quarter final tie against 1.
-FC Kaiserslautern.

-In the first leg, Cunningham scored a goal in Real Madrid's 3–1 win.
-In the second leg, however, he was sent off shortly before half time for retaliation, as Kaiserslautern won 5–0 to inflict Real Madrid's worst ever result in European competition.
-Prior to this tie, a finally fit Cunningham had been summoned up for England duty again, but this would be the last time he made an England squad.
-Cunningham won a second Spanish Cup medal as he played in the final when Real Madrid beat Gijón 2–1, but it was a depressing campaign for him.
-For the next season, with Real Madrid signing Johnny Metgod to join Uli Stielike as the two permitted foreigners, Cunningham spent most of the 1982–83 season on the sidelines, until he reunited with Ron Atkinson at Manchester United on loan in April 1983.
-He left Real after the 1982–83 season, joining Sporting Gijón and subsequently Marseille.
+Cunningham began the 1980–81 season with Madrid well and scored goals in the early rounds of the European Cup, but then succumbed to injury, and required an operation on a broken toe.
+He recovered just in time for the 1981 European Cup final against Liverpool in Paris, as Madrid lost 1–0.
+During pre-season training for the 1981–82 season, a thigh injury kept Cunningham out of the majority of the season (only three goalless appearances in the league), his only real noteworthy contribution was in the UEFA Cup quarter-final tie against Kaiserslautern.
+In the first leg, Cunningham scored a goal in Madrid's 3–1 win.
+In the second leg, however, he was sent off shortly before halftime for retaliation, as Kaiserslautern won 5–0 to inflict Madrid's worst-ever result in European competition.
+Cunningham won a second Copa del Rey medal as he played in the final, when Madrid beat Sporting Gijón 2–1, but it was a depressing campaign for him.
+For the next season, with Madrid signing Johnny Metgod to join Uli Stielike as the two permitted foreigners, Cunningham spent most of the 1982–83 season on the sidelines, until he reunited with Ron Atkinson at Manchester United on loan in April 1983.
+He left Madrid after the 1982–83 season, joining Gijón and subsequently Marseille.